Skip to main content

 Overview

 LWVUS has supported and pushed for ratification of the Equal Rights Amendment (ERA) since it was first passed by Congress in 1972.
 In January of 2020, Virginia became the 38th and final state needed to ratify the ERA.
-As the ERA has met all requirements to be added to the US Constitution, the League is pushing for Congress to officially recognize it as the 28th Amendment!
+As the ERA has met all requirements, the League has pushed for it to be added to the Constitution.

-In this toolkit, you will find resources and tools for Leagues to use in our nationwide push for ERA inclusion in the Constitution.
+In this toolkit, you will find talking points and resources for Leagues to use in our nationwide push for ERA inclusion in the Constitution.
 If you have any questions, please contact [email protected].

 Talking Points